ThinkportRepo/big-data-on-k8s-workshop/1_setup/1_terraform/README.md

 | Domain                 | The subdomain of this workshop                                                                         |
 | ClusterFile            | Path to the text file containing your cluster names (one name per line)                                |

-Use `terraform apply`to create your ACME certificates and upload them the certificates key vault by using the ServiceAccount.
+Use `terraform apply`to create your ACME certificates and upload them the certificates Key Vault by using the Service Account.

 ### Kubernetes (AKS)